nematostellalab/nematostellalab.github.io/_pages/projects.md

 This project investigates whether *Nematostella vectensis* produces **antimicrobial peptides (AMPs)** in its mucus.
 These molecules may help defend against bacteria, fungi, and even viruses.

-Each student focuses on a different microbial system, building a broader picture of how mucus functions as a **biological defense layer**.
+We hope to test different microbial systems (bacteria, fungi, protozoa, viruses), building a broader picture of how mucus functions as a **biological defense layer**.

 ---